-Michele Benton

-COURSE ASSISTANT (CA)
+SHANNON GROCHULSKI-FRIES COURSE ASSISTANT (CA) GROCHULS@MSU.EDU

-bentonmi@msu.edu

-At Michigan State University College of Osteopathic Medicine (MSUCOM), we are constantly working to improve our curriculum and to meet new AOA accreditation guidelines.
+At Michigan State University College of Osteopathic Medicine (MSUCOM), we are constantly working to improve our curriculum and to meet new AOA (American Osteopathic Association) accreditation guidelines.
 We need to meet the challenges of modern medicine that force us to innovate.
 While changes will generally be instituted at the beginning of the school year, changes may also be implemented semester to semester.